North America ATLAS of Plucked Instruments

 You Tube

-guitarra de golpe / guitarra colorado / quinta de golpe
+guitarra de golpe / guitarra colorada / quinta de golpe

-The guitarra de golpe is the rhythm guitar of the Mariachi orchestra.
+The guitarra de golpe is the rhythm guitar of the Mariachi Tradicional, or the Sones de Tierra Calliente.
 Although for a while replaced by the normal (spanish) guitar, nowadays it becomes popular again to use the traditional guitarra de golpe.

-It seems to have many different names, so you can sometimes find it called a mariachera, or a guitarra colorado, or a quinta colorado or a guitarra quinta or a quinta, or even a jarana.
+It seems to have many different names, so you can sometimes find it called a mariachera, or a guitarra colorada, or a quinta colorada or a guitarra quinta or a quinta, or even a jarana.

-The fretboard is almost flush with the front and has metal frets, although some have wooden frets for the first 3 frets.
+The fretboard is slightly raised with the front and has metal frets, although some have wooden frets for the first 3 frets.

-The 5 nylon strings could be tuned : d g c' e a .
+The 5 nylon strings could be tuned like : d g c' e a (note the hight 3rd).

 top